 20.the fifth, sardonyx; the sixth, sardius; the seventh, chrysolite; the eighth, beryl; the ninth, topaz; the tenth, chrysoprase; the eleventh, jacinth; the twelfth, amethyst.

-21. And the twelve gates were twelve pearls; each one of the gates was made of a single pearl.
-And the street of the city was pure gold, transparent like glass.
+21. And the twelve gates were twelve pearls; each one of the gates was made of a single pearl, and the street of the city was pure gold, transparent like glass.

 Lord God Almighty is its temple, and the Lamb.

-26.and they will bring the glory and the honor of the nations into it.
+26.and they will bring the glory and the honor of the nations into it,

 2. In the midst of its street and on both sides of the river was a tree of life producing twelve fruit.
 Every month, each one yielded its fruit, and the leaves of the tree are for the healing of the nations.

 4.and they will see His face, and His name will be on their foreheads.

-5. And night will no longer exist there, and they will have no need of lamplight or sunlight because the
+5. And there will be no more night there, and they will have no need of a lamp or sunlight because the

-7. “So, watch!
+7.And behold!
 I am coming quickly.
 Blessed is he who keeps the words of the prophecy of this book.”

 ¶8.
 And I am John, who heard and saw these things.
-And when I heard and saw them, I fell down to worship at the feet of the messenger who showed me these things,
+And when I heard and saw them, I fell down to worship at the feet of the messenger who showed me these things.

-11.He who is unjust will be unjust still; and he who is filthy will be filthy still; and he who is righteous will keep doing righteousness; and he who is holy will be holy still.
+11.He who is unjust, let him be unjust still; and he who is filthy, let him be filthy still; and he who is righteous, let him keep doing righteousness; and he who is holy, let him be holy still.

-12. Watch!
-I come quickly.
-And my reward is with me, to give to each one as his deeds are.
+12.Behold!
+I am coming quickly.
+And my reward is with me, to give to each one according to his work.

 13.I am the Alpha and the Omega, the first and the last, the beginning and the end.

-14.Blessed are they who keep His commandments so that the right to the tree of life will be theirs and so that they may enter through the gates into the city.
+14.Blessed are they who keep His commandments so that the right to the tree of life will be theirs, and they may enter through the gates into the city.

-15.Outside are dogs, and sorcerers, and immoral people, and murderers, and idolaters, and everyone who embraces or tells a lie.”
+15.Outside are dogs, and sorcerers, and the immoral, and murderers, and idolaters, and everyone who loves or devises a lie.”

 ¶16.
-“I, Jesus, sent my messenger to testify of these things to you who are over the Assemblies.
+“I, Jesus, have sent my messenger to testify of these things to you who are over the Assemblies.
 I am the root and the offspring of David, the bright morning star.”

 ¶21.
 The grace of the Lord Jesus Christ be with all the saints.
 Amen.

-Both “Abaddon” and “Apollyon” mean “destroyer”
+Both “Abaddon” and “Apollyon” mean “destroyer”.